About the David Florida Laboratory

 On a fee-for-service basis, the DFL is available for use by Canadian and foreign aerospace and telecommunications companies and organizations for qualifying hardware.
 It is registered as ISO 9001:2015 (PDF, 223 KB) for radio frequency, structural, and thermal qualification testing of space bound and terrestrial hardware.
 Support facilities include offices, conference rooms, storage areas, check out rooms, and in house mechanical, electrical and electronic shops.

 Space is important both to Canada's transition to a knowledge-based economy and to the Government of Canada's social, scientific, sovereignty, security, and foreign policy objectives.
-As an integral part of the Canadian Space Agency and a vital component of Canada's space infrastructure, the DFL makes a concrete contribution to many of these objectives.
+As an integral part of the CSA and a vital component of Canada's space infrastructure, the DFL makes a concrete contribution to many of these objectives.

 The mandate of the DFL is to: